Gas Companies Plan To Give 524,000 Connections In FY 2021-22 - UrduPoint

 Gas Companies Plan To Give 524,000 Connections In FY 2021-22

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Jun, 2021 ) :The two state companies, SNGPL and SSGC, have planned to give as many as 524,000 new connections during the next fiscal year in their respective operational areas across the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Jul, 2021 ) :The two state companies, SNGPL and SSGC, have planned to give as many as 524,000 new connections during the current fiscal year in their respective operational areas across the country.

 "It is expected that gas will be supplied to approximately 524,000 new consumers, subject to approval/revision by OGRA, during the fiscal year 2021-22," according to an official document available with APP.